suspici0usTurtle/kitty-care/README.md

 Both should come for food, but if Doobie doesn't, pick him up and place him at the food.
 Blackie lives for wet food, he should eat on his own.
 If he doesn't please contact me immediately.

-Blackie is on the left, Doobie on the right.
+Blackie eats on the left, and Doobie on the right.

 <img src="https://user-images.githubusercontent.com/69823015/128452059-464e97b4-e957-4247-9242-d6cd9c621d4f.jpeg" width="400px" />